Summer 2021 Community Connections

 Browse the online class schedule to get the most up-to-date schedule information!

-All students are eligible to register for classes now.
-New students need to complete the first four enrollment steps:
+New students need to complete the first four enrollment steps before registering:

 Community and Workforce Registration (Non-Credit)